ISISComputingGroup/ibex_developers_manual/Lakeshore-372.md

 ### Connection details

 The lakeshore 372 is an ethernet device.
 By default it communicates on port 7777.
 All messages are terminated with `\r\n`.

+### PID settings

+The lakeshore 372 only accepts integers for the I (integral) & D (derivative) PID parameters.
+Floating-point numbers are only acceptable for the P (Proportional) parameter.